SteveHodge/assistantdm/readme.txt

 * Drawing element: freehand paint, eraser, map symbols
 * Allow modifying Mask colours
 * standard visibility controls
-* lightsources attached to tokens should behave as if there was one on each corner of the token (auto set property?)
 PART * tilemapper element - tilemapper editor added and maps supported as groups of images. a custom element would still have advantages
 * ENH: Reordering the elements resets the group expanded/collapsed state
 * add caching of loaded files in MediaManager